manodj-sfdc/travis-central-test/README.md

 Travis Central Test
 -------------------

-A project to test a Maven library CI/CD pipeline that uses Travis to verify tags, create releases, and push them to Maven Central.
+ project to test a Maven library CI/CD pipeline that uses Travis to verify tags, create releases, and push them to Maven Central.

 Get this library from Maven Central:
 ```